asaadmohammed74/wiki_clone/Enums/MsgInteract-Activation.md

 These flags determine various bonus effects which can be triggered during various interactions.
-Because they are flags they can be combined together and more than one can be sent in a single packet.
+Because they are flags they can be combined together and more than one can be sent in a single packet ([MsgInteract](Packets/MsgInteract)).

 ```cs
 None = 0,